parsegod/BP-Pull-DB/README.md

 };
 ```

 **Important Note on Images**: Blueprint images are expected to follow a specific naming convention and path: `assets/blueprints/images/{WeaponName}/{BlueprintName}.jpg`.
-Ensure your image files match this structure for them to load correctly!
+Ensure your image files match this structure for them to load correctly

-## 💡 Future Ideas

-This project is a solid foundation, but there's always room to grow!
-Here are a few ideas for potential enhancements:

-* **Sorting Table Columns**: Add functionality to sort the table by Weapon Name, Category, Blueprint Name, or Pool.

-* **More Data Points**: Integrate additional blueprint details like rarity, unlock requirements, or associated events.

-* **User Customization**: Allow users to save their filter preferences or even create custom lists of favorite blueprints (requires local storage or a simple backend).

-* **Improved Image Handling**: Implement lazy loading for images to boost performance, especially with large datasets.

-* **Accessibility Enhancements**: Further improve keyboard navigation and screen reader support.

 ## 🤝 Contributing